Suvarna Vidhana Soudha: The building

 The Suvarna Vidhana Soudha has been so named to commemorate the Golden Jubilee of Karnataka's formation day.
 The building is a four floored structure with a total built-up area of 60,398 sq.m. and consists of an Assembly hall that seats 300, a Council hall for 100 members, a 450-seat Central Hall, 38 ministerial chambers and 14 meeting halls.
 It also has conference halls, a banquet hall, secretariats for both the houses of legislature, meeting halls and office accommodations.
 The entire complex is located on 51 hectares of land that was acquired from farmers in the area.
-The Ashoka Chakra atop the main dome of the building, measuring 3.68 metres by 2.11 metres and weighing 6.50 tonnes was created by the V T N Creative Art Studio in Bangalore.
+The Ashoka Chakra atop the main dome of the building, is measuring 3.68 metres by 2.11 metres and weighing 6.50 tonnes.
 The facade of the building has the motto 'Work is Worship' (kayakave kailasa) given by 12th century poet and social reformer Basavanna inscribed on it.